hypfridie/Ayush/README.md

 - 👋 Hi, I’m @Ayush01T
-- 👀 I’m interested in Programming and Game Developing
+- 👀 I’m interested in Programming, Game, Android Developing and website building
-- 🌱 I’m currently learning C# for Unity Engine
+- 🌱 I’m currently learning C# for Unity Engine and javascript for Android studio
-- 📫 How to reach me - contact me on ....
+- 📫 How to reach me - (don't)

 <!---
 Ayush01T/Ayush01T is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.